 You may find it embarrassing to admit that you have most of the above mentioned symptoms, but talking to your doctor is the best thing to do.
-If your baby blues symptoms don’t fade away after few weeks and you feel they are getting worse, consult your doctor immediately.
-Your doctor will examine you physically and mentally and may come up with the perfect solution.
+If your baby blues symptoms don’t fade away after few weeks and you feel they are getting worse instead, consult your doctor immediately.
+Your doctor will examine you physically and mentally and may come up with the perfect plan (sometimes medicines are involved).

 Apart from following your doctor’s advice, here are some ways in which you can fight postpartum depression.

 - Be good to yourself.
-Having PPD does not make you a bad mom; it does not mean that you love your child less than any other mom.
+Having Post partum depression does not make you a bad mom; it does not mean that you love your child less than any other mom.

 - Reduce self-expectations.
 Remember that there is no such thing as a Super-mom, and you are not competing motherhood with other moms.
 You are your baby’s most beloved possession and to your kids you will always be that.
 Try to enjoy each day as it passes.

 - Get help with housework and baby, even if it is for just an hour.
 Talk to your spouse, friend, neighbor or a family-member for some regular help.
 Hire a nanny if you can afford one.

 - Take time out for yourself, even if it is for just 25 minutes.
 Do something you would want to do; like watch a TV sitcom, chat with a friend, read something funny, go out for a walk (though you can do this with your baby in a stroller as well), or anything that can make you happy.